 My commercial agent dropped me because I never booked.
 They never sent me out and I never really wanted it so I don’t blame them although their line of We think you are more dramatic and not really commercial was actually a line of bull, if I may say so.

-So what if I never booked a job?
+Yeah, so what if I never booked a job?
 I used to be an actress.
-I did!
-I loved it and I certainly acted although I lied to myself and others by saying I wanted a career of it.
+And I loved it and I certainly acted.
+Although I lied to myself and others by saying I wanted a career of it.
 And I was so scared for a long time to give up that identity because it was all I had.

 That thought used to make me want to hide in shame.
 I look back can see I am the same Jen now as I was then.